music-suite/music-suite.github.io/docs/ref/User-Guide.md

 While not strictly required,[Lilypond][Lilypond] is highly recommended as it allow you to preview musical scores.
 See [Import and Export](#import-and-export) for other formats.

-To install the suite with all its dependencies:
+To install the suite, simply install the Haskell platform, and then run:

     cabal install music-preludes